mcarvin8/ava-sf-devops/README.md

    - Can be modified or removed if SonarQube is not used.

 ### 4. Destroy Stage
+Destroy metadata from the Salesforce org.

+The model provides 2 methods to destroy metadata:
-Handles the deletion of metadata from the Salesforce org when files are deleted from the branch.
+1. Deletion of metadata files from the git branch will trigger the destructive deploymeng
    - Each org has its own destroy job.
    - Jobs are allowed to fail if no metadata types are detected.
    - Destructive deployments are run before constructive deployments by default.
    - If destructive changes need to be deployed after constructive ones, cancel the `destroy` stage, allow `deploy` to complete, then re-run `destroy`.
+2. Web-based pipeline using package list format
+   - Create web pipeline with "$PACKAGE" variable containing metadata to destroy in list format.
+Select applicable org branch.

 ### 5. Deploy Stage
 Deploys constructive metadata changes to the target org.
 Each org has its own deploy job.